 The Doha Declaration: restoring the balance

 - The amendment allows countries producing generic medicines under compulsory license to export all of the medicines to least-developed countries that lack manufacturing capacity themselves.

 - TRIPs Plus is a higher level of protection norms demanded by the developed countries that are not prescribed by the WTO’s TRIPs regime.

 - Although they are named as ‘TRIPS-Plus,’ they are not formally related to TRIPs.

-- Often these FTAs are outside the WTO framework and hence they can give higher level of protection to IPRs there.
+- Often these FTAs are outside the WTO framework and hence they can give a higher level of protection to IPRs there.

 - The developing countries have concerns over the higher level of protection demanded by the developed world.

-- Common examples of TRIPS plus provisions include extending the term of a patent longer than the twenty-year minimum, or introducing provisions that limit the use of compulsory licenses or that restrict generic competition.
+- Common examples of TRIPS-plus provisions include extending the term of a patent longer than the twenty-year minimum or introducing provisions that limit the use of compulsory licenses or that restrict generic competition.

 Data exclusivity and TRIPS Plus